handmade success

 Faire Direct is probably the most underused feature on the platform.

-If you have existing wholesale accounts — boutiques you already sell to, shops that have emailed asking about wholesale, people you’ve met at trade shows — you can send them to your Faire storefront using your unique Faire Direct link.
+If you have existing wholesale accounts (boutiques you already sell to, shops that have emailed asking about wholesale, people you’ve met at trade shows), you can send them to your Faire storefront using your unique Faire Direct link.
 When they place orders through that link, Faire charges you 0% commission.
-You still pay the $10 transaction fee, but the 25% or 15% commission disappears entirely.
+You still pay payment processing, but the 15% commission disappears entirely, and because they came to you rather than through the marketplace, there’s no $10 new-customer fee either.

 On a $400 order from an existing account: